LuckyJimJD/CivilProcedure/_outlines/Pleadings.md

 _Example 1:_ Plaintiff files & serves a complaint on September 1.
 Plaintiff may amend the complaint, as a matter of course, at any time before Defendant serves an answer or motion under Rule 12(b), (e), or (f), _even if more than 21 days have passed since Plaintiff served the complaint_.

+- Note that this use up the one-time amendment as a matter of course, so any further amendment will require either the defendant's consent or leave of the court.

-- A defendant must normally serve an answer or motion within 21 days from service of the complaint.
+A defendant must normally serve an answer or motion within 21 days from service of the complaint.
 Rule 12(a)(1)(A)(i).

-But if the defendant agrees to waive formal service, the deadline is 60 days (90 days if the defendant is outside the US) after the request for waiver.
-Parties may also agree to additional time.
+- But if the defendant agrees to waive formal service, the deadline is 60 days (90 days if the defendant is outside the US) after the request for waiver.
+- Parties may also agree to additional time.

 _Example 2:_ Plaintiff files & serves a complaint on September 1.
 Defendant files an answer or motion under Rule 12(b), (e), or (f) on September 5.
 Plaintiff has until September 26 to amend the complaint as a matter of course.
 Rule 15(a)(1)(B).